expo-sitory/kupalmc-server/README.md

     A base statistic is a statistic's unmodified value.
     A growth statistic is an increase to the base amount that is gained explicitly by progressing.

 Increases and reductions to the statistics that are gained from any other sources such as runes, items, buffs and debuffs, are called bonuses.
-The exception is attack speed growth, which base value is depends on the **player's current country** and **primary rune path** but uniquely counts toward the bonus amount.
+The exception is attack speed growth, which base value is depends on classes (Fighter, Bruiser, Assasin, Mage, Tank & Marksman) but uniquely counts toward the bonus amount.

 #### Types